Candida

 The

-conventional treatment of candida infection is aimed at
+conventional treatment of Candida infection is aimed at

 reducing the symptoms of the disease.
 One example is